Particle approximations of the score and observed information matrix for parameter estimation in state space models with linear computational cost: Theoretical justification

 In terms of the Monte Carlo accuracy of Algorithm \ref{alg6}, the key is that in (\ref{eq:1b}) we exponentially down-weight the contribution of $\phi_u(x_{1:t})$ as $s-u$ increases.
 Under quite weak assumptions, such as the Monte Carlo variance of the estimate of $\phi_u(x_{1:t})$ being bounded by a polynomial in $s-u$, we will have that the Monte Carlo variance of estimates of $ \sum_{u=1}^s \lambda^{s-u} \phi_u(x_{1:t})$ will now be bounded in $s$.

-For $\lambda<1$, we introduce the additional second term in (\ref{eq:1b}).
-However estimating this term is less problematic: as the Monte Carlo variance of each $S_{u-1}$ will depend only on $u$ and will not increase as $s$ increases.
-Empirically we observe that the resulting Monte Carlo variance of our estimates of the score only increases linearly with $s$ for a wide-range of models.
+For $\lambda<1$, we introduce the additional second term in (\ref{eq:1b}), without which there would be a substantial bias in the score estimate that would grow with $t$.
+Estimating this term is less problematic as the Monte Carlo variance of each $S_{u-1}$ will depend only on $u$, and will not increase as $s$ increases.
+Empirically, the resulting Monte Carlo variance of our estimates of the score increase only linearly with $s$ for a wide-range of models.